+The attached presentation outlines the strategic process for identifying priority natural channel projects and provides updates on projects currently being implemented.
 The Jefferson, Jordan and Jayfield Natural Channel Restoration Project, which will be completed in Spring 2023, is the first to include Eco Park principles into its design.
 Components of the work include removal of a concrete lined channel and drop structures; widening the floodplain; creating a meandering watercourse with in-stream habitat; constructing floodplain wetlands; and extensive tree and shrub plantings.
 Eco Park design principles include upgrades to park amenities with opportunities to view the restored watercourse.